 There are 15 bike racks available.
 5 of these are beside the Sculpture Garden.

 Bus: Nearest stop is King Edward Terrace and Parkes Place East.
-Download bus timetable here
+Use the ACTION bus route planner here.

 Links and Further Information